 World Premiere: 29th April, 2017, Lyme Regis Fossil Festival

 TrowelBlazers was set up by an inspirational group of women to celebrate women archaeologists, palaeontologists and geologists who have been doing awesome work for far longer, and in far greater numbers, than most people realise.
 In 2017 we were approached by Lyme Regis Fossil Festival to create a workshop and performance celebrating TrowelBlazers’ Raising Horizons Exhibition.
-This tribute to them features only four of the many women whose work they celebrate – Charlotte Murchison, MARY LYELL, MARIA OGILVIE GORDON and ANNE ROBERTSON
+This tribute to them features only three of the many women whose work they celebrate – Charlotte Murchison, MARY LYELL, MARIA OGILVIE GORDON – with others featured including Rosemary Strachan Hutton and Alicia Ann Spottiswoode (Lady John Scott).

 The words include this quote from Rachel Carson (1907 – 1964) Marine Biologist, Ecologist:-